Overview

 The investment strategy for a specific client is based upon the objectives stated by

 the client during consultations.
-The client may change these objectives at any
+The client may change these objectives at any time.

 Assets are invested primarily in no-load mutual funds and exchange-traded funds,

 usually through discount brokers or fund companies.
-Investments may also
+Investments may also include

-public offerings (IPOs) are generally not available through Timberchase.
+offerings (IPOs) are generally not available through Timberchase.

 Risk of Loss